-I personally weigh myself in the morning and last thing at night.
+I personally weigh myself in the morning and the last thing at night.
 I’m lucky as my weight is fairly constant and I don’t need to lose any weight.
 I just find it interesting to follow the shallow ups and downs of the body’s weight.

 Clearly, if you need so encouragement when trying to lose weight, always weigh yourself in the mornings.
 I sometimes lose 2 lbs overnight in my sleep.
 That’s not an excuse to lie in bed all day though.

-When you weigh yourself every day, you can see fluctuations from water weight, metabolism and other factors.
+When you weigh yourself every day, you can see fluctuations in water weight, metabolism and other factors.
 You may see an increase of a few pounds but it isn’t significant.

 In another study, scientists weighed participants.
 The researchers falsely reported the weights, saying that either no weight was lost or weight was gained.

 Experts from Harvard Medical School suggest that a healthy weight loss process should not include losing 2 pounds a week.
 It can be tempting to sit in the sauna for an hour after an extreme workout to try to fit into that perfect weekend dress.